chxadr/edgeai-orangepi/README.md

 ```

 > [!IMPORTANT]
-> We manually delete the interpreter and call the garbage collector to flush the TPU memory.
+> We manually delete the interpreter and call the garbage collector to flush the Coral USB Accelerator memory.
 Otherwise we might have issue running the program multiple times.
+If the device is blocked, try to unplug it, wait a few seconds and plug it back.

 Program output: